10 FANTASTIC TIPS TO HELP YOU FIND THE PERFECT GAY WEDDING VENUE

 If there is a reasonable amount of space, or an area could easily be created by quickly removing some dining tables or furniture, tell the organiser that you want to have the dancing in there.

-Party guests are strange creatures, They pick a spot where they are comfortable and tend to stay there.
+wedding party guests are strange creatures, They pick a spot where they are comfortable and tend to stay there.
 If the dancing area is along the corridor, a lot of people won’t leave their comfort zone to dance at all.

 Others will take a lot longer to come and dance than they otherwise would.
 Curiosity will eventually drive some to go and have a look at the dance area but if they find a sparse, empty and uninviting room, they will go straight back to where they were comfortable.

-Particularly if the dance area is separate, your task will be infinitely easier if beforehand you have placed sufficient comfy chairs and low-level drinks tables, adjacent to the dancefloor.
+Particularly if the wedding dance area is separate, your task will be infinitely easier if beforehand you have placed sufficient comfy chairs and low-level drinks tables, adjacent to the dancefloor.

-At least for the earlier part of the evening, make sure that the DJ plays background music at a level where guests can sit and chat.
+At least for the earlier part of the wedding reception, make sure that the DJ plays background music at a level where guests can sit and chat.
 People will then position themselves in your comfy chairs, right by the dancefloor.
 When they hear a song they like, it will be very easy for them to get up and dance.

 Unless you have actually been to an event at the hall in question and know for a fact that it is set at a reasonable level, you should strongly consider choosing another venue – Sound limiters can be a complete nightmare !!!